 Reasons may be:

-- Pirates change the position data of the vessels so that international naval forces would be misled in the event of a distress call and would thus no longer be able to prevent the capsizing of the vessel in time
+Pirates change the position data of the vessels so that international naval forces would be misled in the event of a distress call and would thus no longer be able to prevent the vessel's capsizing in time.

-- Vessels with components could conceal their identity and their route so that the cargo could reach its destination without anyone being able to react
+Vessels with components could conceal their identity and route so that the cargo could reach its destination without anyone being able to react.

 It's not without danger.
 Vessels with AIS systems transmit their position, course, and speed every second.
-Electronic nautical charts use this data to generate collision warnings, and the system makes a decisive contribution to safety in shipping traffic.
+Electronic nautical charts use this data to generate collision warnings, and the system contributes to safety in shipping traffic.